EJHortala/ankitrathi169.github.io/README.md

 # Ankit Rathi's Artificial Intelligence (AI) Course
-If I were to teach an AI course in University...
+If I were to teach an AI course in a university...

 ## Part I: AI Introduction
 This part gives you an overview of AI field.